 After the provost came a Vice President of something or other, whose first words after she introduced herself were to say that “her pronouns” are “she and her.”
 I instantly wanted to leap up and announce to the room at large that my preferred pronouns are “Majesty” and “Highness” and I don’t want anyone to forget that.
 I restrained myself.

-The veep was hard for me to track.
+Honestly, the Vice President was hard for me to track.
 She spoke in anodyne Progressive phrases, with a slightly hectoring rhythm that just seemed to filter straight through my brain without sticking.
-Honestly, I think she lost me with her pronouns.
+I think she lost me with her pronouns.

 The final speaker was a senior class member who talked about herself.
 It was a sweet, immature, and utterly forgettable little paean supporting the old adage that if at first you don’t succeed, try, try again.
 I guess that narcissism is unsurprising in a 21-year-old.
 It was less charming coming from the administration.